-The Canadian Journal of Chemical Engineering (CJChE) publishes original research articles, new theoretical interpretation or experimental findings and critical reviews in the science or industrial practice of chemical and biochemical processes.
-Preference is given to papers having a clearly indicated scope and applicability in any of the following areas: Fluid mechanics, heat and mass transfer, multiphase flows, separations processes, thermodynamics, process systems engineering, reactors and reaction kinetics, catalysis, interfacial phenomena, electrochemical phenomena, bioengineering, minerals processing and natural products and environmental and energy engineering.
+The Canadian Journal of Chemical Engineering (Can.
+J. Chem.
+Eng.) publishes original research articles, new theoretical interpretation or experimental findings, and critical reviews in the science or industrial practice of chemical and biochemical processes.
+Preference is given to papers having a clearly indicated scope and applicability in any of the following areas: fluid mechanics, heat and mass transfer, multiphase flows, separations processes, thermodynamics, process systems engineering, reactors and reaction kinetics, catalysis, interfacial phenomena, electrochemical phenomena, bioengineering, minerals processing and natural products, and environmental and energy engineering.
 Papers that merely describe or present a conventional or routine analysis (without novel elements) of existing processes will not be considered.

-(b) Article – a full-length paper describing new theory, or significant and substantial new results in any of the areas identified above.
+(a) Article –a full-length paper describing a new theory, or significant and substantial new results in any of the areas identified above.

 Submission of a paper infers that it is not being considered for publication elsewhere and that it has not been published previously in any archival publication.
 All the co-authors should have approved the submission, in advance.
-Review articles, articles and notes will be reviewed by three persons knowledgeable of the topic.
+Articles, notes, review articles, special issue articles, and special series articles will be reviewed by three persons knowledgeable of the topic.
 Reviewers will remain anonymous.